CityChan/HiCS-FL/README.md

-# Accelerating Non-IID Federated Learning via Heterogeneity-Guided Client Sampling
+# Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning

-This is the code for the NeurIPS2023 submission
+This is the official implementation for the NeurIPS2024 paper

 ## Install packages in requrement.txt